Galadirith/learn-github/README.md

 ## Getting started

 To start the workshop you can use either Microsofts Azure or MyBinder.
-Microsoft Azure is the prefered way as notebook 3 and notebook 4 cannot be followed on MyBinder.
+Microsoft Azure is the preferred way as notebook 4 cannot be followed on MyBinder.

 - **Microsoft Azure** [![Azure Notebooks](https://notebooks.azure.com/launch.png)][azure]